CrazyPython/boinc-heroku/README.md

 Click [here](http://boincoku.herokuapp.com/) to see how many instances are currently contributing to Universe@Home through this app. (the dashboard is AKA Boincoku)

+You can look at the code for the dashboard [here](https://github.com/CrazyPython/boinc-dashboard-heroku).

 ## Todo
 These things can be improved.
 I may add them in my spare time, but feel free to send a Pull Request.